Quantum Information Dimension and Geometric Entropy: Dimensional Quantum Entropy

 In this way, using the tools of classical continuous-variable information theory, one can easily prove the weak law of large numbers.
 The details are not particularly insightful, in that they simply reproduce a particular proof of the weak law of large numbers, and so are given in App. \ref{app:QuantumWeakLaw}.
 In turn, this guarantees that the following geometric asymptotic equipartition property holds for random quantum variables.

 \begin{theorem}[G-AEP for \iid~quantum processes] Let $Z_1,\ldots,Z_N$ be a sequence of \iid~random quantum variables drawn from $\CP{D-1}$ according to $q(Z)$, then:

 \end{theorem}

 The limit converges weakly in probability; see the proof in App. \ref{app:QuantumWeakLaw}.
 The net result establishes that $H_{\DD}$ is a well-defined quantum information-theoretic entropy, with clear operational meaning, directly imported from continuous information theory.

-Moreover, this is a tools of practical use as an \iid sampling of the quantum state space produces an ergodic process.
-Hence, state-space averages provide can be evaluated using sequential time averages and vice versa.
-Here we do not delve more on this matter.
+Moreover, it is a tool of practical use as an \iid sampling of the quantum state space produces an ergodic process.
+Hence, state-space averages can be evaluated using sequential time averages and vice versa.
+Here, we do not dwell more on this matter.
 However, we mention that a deeper and more comprehensive analysis of the use of geometric quantum mechanics to describe quantum stochastic processes is possible and will be reported elsewhere.